Mane scores winning kick as Senegal beat Egypt in Cup of Nations final shoot-out

-Mane scores winning kick as Senegal beat Egypt in Cup of Nations final shoot-outSunday, February 06, 2022
+Mane scores winning kick as Senegal beat Egypt in Cup of Nations final shoot-outMonday, February 07, 2022

 |